Wolfsbane (1984-1994, 2007, 2009, 2010- ) is a Heavy Metal band from Tamworth, UK.

-ormed in 1987, and using a biker image with Iron Maiden, Van Halen and Zodiac Mindwarp as influences, Wolfsbane quickly gained a reputation for energetic live shows with their style of NWOBHM-flavored Rock/Metal, featuring members Blaze Bayley (vocals), Jase "The Ace" Edwards (guitar), Jeff Hateley D'Brini (bass; soon after replaced with Jeff Hately) and Steve 'Dangerous' Ellett (drums).
+ormed in 1987, and using a biker image with Iron Maiden, Van Halen and Zodiac Mindwarp as influences, Wolfsbane quickly gained a reputation for energetic live shows with their style of NWOBHM-flavored rock/heavy metal with a touch of humor at times, featuring members Blaze Bayley (vocals), Jase "The Ace" Edwards (guitar), Jeff Hateley (bass) and Steve 'Dangerous' Ellett (drums).

 Getting a recording contract from newly founded 'Def American Records', they marched off into the studio.
 The band had been hyped to no end but the debut, Live Fast, Die Fast (1989), left much to be desired; it suffered from flat production failing to match their live sound.
 It made 48 in the UK charts all the same.
 They continued on unabated with All Hell's Breaking Loose At Little Kathy Wilson's Place (1990), also giving them a UK 48 (the "Kathy" in question was a '50's movie star).
 Down Fall The Good Guys (1991) is where 'Def Jam' gave up on them, and they parted with their management at the same time.

 A tour with Iron Maiden gave their party and skateboarder atmosphere music a NWOBHM interest and a wider audience.
 On Massive Noise Injection (1993) 'Bronze' gave it a go, as with their self-titled Wolfsbane (2-CD) (1994).
 Over the years their song writing had improved, touching on b-movie and sci-fi themes to augment the old stand-bys of sex, drugs and Rock 'n' Roll and this album helped prove the case.

 See More... ⏬